Wild-Queue/acsl/README.md

 Located in the file partial_bnfc_parser.cf

 This grammar contains a subset of the full grammar files.
-This grammar is designed to get rid of conflicts that prevent proper parsing of the files.
+This grammar contains rules for parsing code written in C.

 To build: